UNSW-database/rust_graph_lib/bench-tikv-rocksdb.md

 |  0.25ms |    0.4~0.7ms    |

 ### Get node/edge property(all) operation
-Note that this is not a fair comparison because the Rocksdb's `get` operation in `rust_graph_lib` is simply fetch k-v from memory(it reads all k-v pairs into memory when connecting to it) while `TiKV` needs to connect to pd-server and reads data from disk into memory to return it.
+Note that this is not a fair comparison because the Rocksdb's `get` operation in `rust_graph_lib` is simply fetch k-v from memory(it reads all k-v pairs into memory when connecting to it, it is more like the `tikv`'s `batch_get` operation) while `TiKV` needs to connect to pd-server and reads data from disk into memory to return it.

 |  TiKV  |    Rocksdb    |
 |--------|---------------|